TITLE Centralized User Support Specialist

 13. Participates regularly in meeting with campus User Support Specialists, maintaining communications and discussing issues affecting campus support such as procurement, implementation, problem determination and resolution, training, and the development of user computing standards.

-14. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the supervisor.
+15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the supervisor.